 At trial, under a heated cross-examination by Negrete, Barrett conceded that he was not a Medical Board Certified psychiatrist because he had failed the certification exam.
 This was a major revelation since Barrett had provided supposed “expert testimony” as a psychiatrist and had testified in numerous court cases as such.

-That cross-examination (PDF Screen Capture) took place in 2005 in Allentown, PA…Mr. Barrett’s longtime residence (he was born in New York City in 1933).
-In 2007, a higher court in Pennsylvania backed up the lower court’s decision to dismiss his frivolous lawsuit (PDF Screen Capture).
+That cross-examination (screen capture PDF) took place in 2005 in Allentown, PA…Mr. Barrett’s longtime residence (he was born in New York City in 1933).
+In 2007, a higher court in Pennsylvania backed up the lower court’s decision to dismiss his frivolous lawsuit (orginal screen capture PDF) (updated screen capture PDF).
 It was at that point he decided to relocate to Chapel Hill, NC.
 Perhaps Allentown folks got tired of his crap?
 I find it amusing that he decided to move to an area that is a hotbed of the very alternative medicine he rails against.
 The Triangle of North Carolina (Raleigh-Durham-Chapel Hill) contains a plethora of natural, homeopathic and holistic practitioners.
 I’m pretty sure he didn’t move to the area to get warm fuzzies from the locals.
 I think he saw an opportunity to make money harassing and ambulance-chasing gifted healers.
 He does have legal bills he needs cover.

 Be very careful when you read this man’s so-called “facts”.
 He is no expert.
 He merely has an opinion and he has tried to beat people over the head with it.
 Believing that this man is a seasoned doctor with many, many practicing years of experience would be as ridiculous as believing that I am an experienced journalist.
 I am not and would never claim to be.

-Editor’s Note: If you have browser plugins or search bar plugins such as WOT, Norton, Trust My Web, Webutation or an Antivirus plugin for browser security such as Avast!, you might think that some of my links listed above are bad sites.
+[Administrator’s Additional Note: If you have browser plugins or search bar plugins such as WOT, Norton, Webutation or an Anti-virus plugin for browser security such as Avast!, you might think that some of my links listed above are bad sites.
 They are NOT.
 Some of these websites have been slammed by folks that have been duped by Mr. Barrett or by folks that think allopathic medicine is all there is.
 Either way, pay no attention.
-I have thoroughly vetted these sites and they are legitimate.
+I have thoroughly vetted these sites (I like to be safe surfing, too…) and they are legitimate.]